 - In the Hood: Always.
 You get a slight glimpse under the hood depending on the camera angle, but he never takes off the hood.

 - Irony: It is the last, and strongest, non-optional Aeon in the first game.
 In the second game, Dark Bahamut is the first of the Dark Aeons YRP will face.
 By contrast, Dark Bahamut is upgraded into one of (if not the) strongest opponent in the Aeon Cup.

 - Lightning Bruiser: He's fast, durable and very strong, one of the few Aeons who can break the 9999 damage cap from the start.

 - Magic Knight: The most physically powerful of the five storyline aeons, and has the full complement of elemental spells.

 - Mr. Exposition: When he reveals who he is, he gives a great deal of information about the truth behind the Fayth, Tidus' Zanarkand, Sin and Yu Yevon.

 - One-Time Dungeon: His Temple (and the majority of Bevelle in general) cannot be revisited, not counting a brief trip in X-2.

 - Spirit Advisor: To Tidus and then to Yuna, once she obtains him as an Aeon.

 - The Smart Guy: Comes up with the strategy for defeating Sin permanently by destroying Yu Yevon from the inside of the monster.

 One of the secret Aeons, Anima's home is Baaj Temple, which was thought to be lost and catastrophically flooded by the sea.
-Before becoming a Fayth, Anima also happens to be Maester Seymour's late mother.
+Before becoming a Fayth, Anima was Maester Seymour's late mother.